Robert W. Burger

 - Successfully represented several shipowner in connection with an investigations by U.S. Coast Guard related to alleged wrongful discharge, resulting in no action against shipowners.

-- Selected for inclusion in The Best Lawyers in America, 2019
+- Selected for inclusion in The Best Lawyers in America, 2019 and 2020

 - Maritime Law Association of the United States, proctor member, Maritime Torts Committee